andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

+- Glow should be independent of GLM: specializations of Uniform for glm types should be in Ape
 - Implement frustum culling
+    - Implement bounding volumes (AABB and bounding spheres) for shapes
+    - Implement bounding volumes for model parts
+    - Use frustum culling with view camera frustum
+    - Use frustum culling with for shadow map generation (light view frustum)
 - Implement occlusion culling
 - Implement outlining by pushing vertices in the direction of normals
 - Is it correct that DepthBodyRenderer sets viewport while other renderers do not?
     - The reason for this is that depth body renderer has to bind framebuffer targets
     - Not sure it is correct that the renderer does the binding and setting of viewport though
     - Maybe it is a naming issue?
 It simply shouldn't be called "renderer"?
     - Try to think how the generic pipeline would like if composed declaratively by the user
 - Write tutorial/documentation on gamma correction
 - Write tutorial/documentation on skyboxes
 - Try FBX format for 3D models
     - Use FBX SDK for importing the models
 - The "Inversion" post-processing effect no longer seems to work
     - The image is extremely bright
     - Is this related to gamma?
     - I think it looked OK before we did omnidirectional shadow mapping
 - Complete implementation of shadow mapping
    - Tightly fit lightSystem view matrices to the scene
    - Implement cascaded shadow maps at least for directional lights
    - Fix warning about texture base level and binding using NSight diagnostic tool (the standalone application, not the VS plugin)
        - This has been worked around by allowing to turn off debug mode from command line
    - Consider implementing (restoring?)
 PCF
    - Shadows seem to be neverending, this is not realistic
        - Try not using 1.0 vs 0.0 but something in the middle that changes with distance
        - Also, try playing with ambient lightSystem to compensate for this
 - Performance has dropped a lot in ApeStudio, at least when not plugged to power
      - Try profiling through NSight
 - Shouldn't LightSystemView cameras have the aspect ratio of the depth map rather than the aspect ratio of the display window?
-  - In particular for point light shadow maps, if vertical FOV is 90 and AR is not 1, we get a HFOV which is greater than (or lower than) 90, which means redundant or insufficient view coverage
+    - In particular for point light shadow maps, if vertical FOV is 90 and AR is not 1, we get a
+    - HFOV which is greater than (or lower than) 90, which means redundant or insufficient view
+    - coverage
 - Qt window resizing has stopped working again
     - In fact it seems even going back to the commit that "fixed" it no longer works
 - Implement normal maps
     - Have AssetLoader read normal maps
     - Have shader apply normal maps
 - EffectSelector, SkyboxSelector, CameraSelector can be instances of the same template
     - Remove duplication by extracting the template
     - Same redundancy for EffectCollection, SkyboxCollection
 - Create depth of field effect
 - Unify the way GLFW windows and QT windows are created
     - Ideally, there should be a single "Engine" class
 - Let shader programs (or at least effects) have names
     - Use that to select the initial effect in ApePlayer and ApeCreator
 - Figure out a good way of reducing duplication in effect shaders
 - Support wireframe rendering
 - Implement techniques to compose effects into chains, possibly reusing a pool of FBOs
 - callers of glViewport should do so through the Window object
 - Implement normal visualization through geometry shaders
 - (Re-)implement glowing based on view position and normal
 - Player camera lookat direction is now different and non-deterministic when ApePlayer starts
     - Works correctly with ApeCreator
 - Introduce different namespaces for packages (not just "ape")
 - Do some performance benchmarking to compare rendering with VAOs and rendering with VBOs
 - QtCreator workflow for setting things up is particularly unwieldy.
 Make it easier
 - Refactor handling of Texture readout - should probably be part of AssetLoader, not GpuResource
     - Readout of texture introduces dependency on stb
 - Let QtEngine and GLFWEngine own the renderer and its context, and enforce current window when constructing them
 - Try and generalize GLFWEngine-based and Qt's event-based approaches
 - Add CMake install target also handling correct deployment of dependencies
 - Support flat shapes/meshes